art-institute-of-chicago/data-aggregator/docs/.sections/preface.md

 ```

 ::: warning
 Our API is flexible in how it accepts queries, but each method of querying is meant for a specific purpose.
-See [GET vs. POST](#get-vs-post) for more details.
+Use `GET` for simple queries, and use `POST` when you have complex payloads to submit with your query.
 :::

 There's a lot of information you can get about our collection, and there's a lot more than artworks in our API.
 Explore our documentation to learn more!